perpostas/pm2click/README.md

 # pm2click
 A command line Linux utility developed for parsing packet core XML statistical files.
-Implemented in C.

 The goal of pm2click is to parse XML statistical file and transform XML counters data to TSV format.
 The utility uses libxml2 library SAX parser.